MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-opportunity-scoring.md

    The prediction opportunity scoring is applied in your organization.
 Users can see the opportunity scoring in their views under the **Opportunity Score** column and a widget in the opportunity form.

 >[!IMPORTANT]
->Don't use the form designer to add the predictive opportunity scoring widget to the opportunity form.
+>Adding the predictive opportunity scoring widget to a form through legacy form designer is not supported.

 > [!NOTE]
 > For more information on how predictive opportunity scoring helps users, see [Convert opportunities into deals](../sales/work-predictive-opportunity-scoring.md).